ryangreenberg/rack-info/README.md

-# Rack::Metadata
+# Rack::Info

-`Rack::Metadata` is a Rack middleware that can be used to add information about your application or environment to requests.
+`Rack::Info` is a Rack middleware that can be used to add information about your application or environment to requests.
 You can use it to expose information like the current version of the application or which host served the request.

 Metadata can be added as X-headers, output as HTML, or served from a dedicated endpoint.